KRKE-monument-debate-ontology/MDO/theoretical-framework/statue-chosen.md

 <figure><img src="../.gitbook/assets/img_jimmy_savile.jpg" alt=""><figcaption></figcaption></figure>

 Jimmy Savile (1926–2011) was a British television and radio personality, DJ, and charity fundraiser.
 For decades he was a well-known public figure, hosting popular BBC shows, and cultivating an eccentric public image with his tracksuits, jewelry, and catchphrases.
-Beyond his media career, Savile was <mark style="color:$success;background-color:$success;">celebrated for his philanthropy: he claimed to have raised millions of pounds for hospitals, children’s organisations, and community initiatives.</mark> In Glasgow, his commitment to charity events such as fun runs and marathons earned him public recognition, and in the 1990s a life-sized wooden statue was installed at the Scotstoun Leisure Centre as a tribute to his perceived generosity and community spirit.
+Beyond his media career, Savile was <mark style="color:$success;background-color:$success;">celebrated for his philanthropy: he claimed to have raised millions of pounds for hospitals, children’s organizations, and community initiatives.</mark> In Glasgow, his commitment to charity events such as fun runs and marathons earned him public recognition, and in the 1990s a life-sized wooden statue was installed at the Scotstoun Leisure Centre as a tribute to his perceived generosity and community spirit.

 In 2012, a series of investigations revealed Savile’s long history of sexual abuse, including child victims, which had been systematically concealed during his lifetime.
 The revelations radically transformed his public image: from celebrated philanthropist to one of Britain’s most notorious sexual predators.
 His statue, once an emblem of charity, came to be seen as a <mark style="color:$danger;background-color:$danger;">symbol of betrayal and of society’s failure to protect victims.</mark>